murat-akpinar/kurulum-dokumanlari/Kubernet-Kurulumu.md

 <br></br>
 # **ÖNEMLİ NOT:**

-eğer master-node makinesini kaptıp tekrar açtıysanız “kubectl get nodes” yazdığınızda hata alabilirsiniz.
+“kubectl get nodes” yazdığınızda böyle bir hata alıyorsanız.

 “The connection to the server 192.168.1.200:6443 was refused - did you specify the right host or port?”